Fundog5474/Fundog5474.github.io/_pages/about.md

 Education
 =========
-I currently know c++, html, css, javascript, and a bit of python.
+I currently know c++, html, css, javascript, and a bit of python. c++ is currently my main language.